 2.1.
 Preparation of UMMBs and grouping of experimental animals

 2.1.1.
-Collection of additives: Stinging nettle was collected from the premises of Mountain Livestock Research Institute (MLRI), Manasbal, Kashmir.
+Collection of additives: Stinging nettle ( was collected from the premises of Mountain Livestock Research Institute (MLRI), Manasbal, Kashmir.
 It was freed from dirt and dust and allowed to dry under shade.
 Dried stinging nettle was crushed using grinding machine and stored in air tight containers after proper labeling at room temperature.
 Exogenous fibrolytic enzyme used in the present study was received from Division of Animal Nutrition, FVSC SKUAST-K formulated by Sheikh et al. (2017).
 Exogenous fibrolytic enzyme contained Xylanase (350000U), Beta-glucanase (480000U), Cellulase (1200000U), Amylase (5250000U), Pectinase (250000U), Phytase (500000U), Mannase (100000U)

 2.1.2.
 Experimental ration: The ration comprised of roughage (maize silage, mixed hay, root crops) and concentrate mixture (compound cattle feed) manufactured at Feed Mill at MLRI, Manasbal.
 The parts of compound cattle feed were maize, wheat bran, mustard oil cake, rice polish, molasses, salt and mineral mixture.
 The feeding schedule of experimental animals as in vogue at MLRI Manasbal is given in table 3.3.
 The animals were not supplemented with UMMB in control group (T0), 300g of non-fortified UMMB was offered to T1, 300g of Urtica fortified UMMB in T2, 300g of fibrolytic enzyme fortified UMMB in T3 and 300g of Urtica and enzyme fortified UMMB in T4, respectively.
 UMMBs were prepared by cold process dissolving urea in lukewarm and then with molasses in a container.
 This mixture was added with Salt-cement paste prepared in another container.
 Other ingredients like wheat bran, mineral mixture, grinded mustard oil cake, Urtica powder and enzyme were added to this mixture after proper weighing.
 After through mixing, the mixture was put in wooden mould with polythene sheet at base and properly pressed so that the mixture gets in proper shape.
 Then the mould was emptied by turning it upside down and the block was kept for proper solidification and drying.
 The ingredient composition of UMMBs used in the experiment are given in Table 1.